how to: Biltong box

 Now comes the fun part.

 Start off with attaching the computer fans to the outside of the box.
 Make sure that the fan will be pulling air out of the box.
-For the fans I listed, this is when the logo is facing out.
 I found the easiest way was to hold the box between my legs, hold the fan against the first fan hole I made, and drill through the screw hole for the fan and through the box.
 I then screwed that hole with the provided screws and drilled the rest of the holes.
 Before I added the nuts on the ends, I squeezed a fan dust filter over the protruding screws on the inside of the box.
 This will keep dust and debris off your biltong.

 Do the same for the fan hole on the opposite side.